|This is an unofficial version.

 (b) members of the Legislative Assembly of another province or territory or persons on their staff;

-(c) employees in the civil service of the province;
+(c) employees of the government of Manitoba;

 (d) employees of the Government of Canada or the government of another province or territory;

 (e) officers, directors or employees of a charitable or not-for-profit organization, unless the organization is constituted to serve employer, union or professional interests or the interests of for-profit organizations;

 (f) members of a municipal council, school board or other local government body, or persons on their staff, or officers or employees of a municipality, school board or other local government body;

 (g) officers or employees of bodies representing municipal councils, school boards or other local government bodies;